 I substantiate that statement by citing the Google Analytics on my blog – there are still people using old, un-patched and therefore vulnerable versions of Internet Explorer.
 The reasons behind this range from the hassle of dealing with Windows Update, millions of machines without a valid license which cannot access updates and users not realizing the importance of having up to date software.

 This is not news, yet there are people unaware of the danger posed.
 Washington Post’s Brian Krebs reports on the Security Fix blog “Internet Explorer Unsafe for 284 Days in 2006″.
 Even a fully patched and up-to-date version of IE 6 contains at least 22 discovered vulnerabilities; IE 7 stands at 9 and IE 8 at 2.
 By comparison, the latest version of Firefox (3.5.1), a free and open source browser, has zero un-patched vulnerabilities; the previous version (3.0.x) also stands at zero.

 As always, you’re welcome to leave a comment below.
 Is Mozilla Firefox much more safe compared to IE?
-You might also want to check out some MakeUseOf posts on security, Firefox or browsers in general.
+You might also want to check out some MakeUseOf posts on security, browsers in general.